 Moro or startle reflex is a type of involuntary response seen in newborns.
-It usually occurs when a baby is startled by a loud noise or movement (2).
+It usually occurs when a baby is startled by a loud noise or movements that surprise the baby (2).
 The reflex was first described by Dr. Ernst Moro, an Austrian physician, and since then, has been called the Moro reflex (3).

 What Does Moro Reflex Look Like In Babies?

-A stimulus could startle the baby and trigger the Moro reflex, which causes the baby to throw their head back and extend out their arms and legs.
+A sensory stimulus could startle the baby and trigger the Moro reflex, a protective mechanism that causes the baby to throw their head back and extend out their arms and legs.
 The baby’s arms extend sideways, while the palms face upwards with the thumbs flexed.
 The baby may also cry a little.

 What Triggers The Moro Reflex?